"Hah! You see? The contract's legal, binding, and completely unbreakable, even for you."

 Film — Animated

 - This is the type of contract Ursula makes Ariel sign in The Little Mermaid.
 Even the power of Triton's trident has no effect upon it, implying that there must be some source of power in the ocean greater even than his.
+Of course, once Ursula dies, her contracts are no longer legally valid.

 - The second All Dogs Go to Heaven had a contractual handshake form a magical choke collar.